-3.5 INSPECTIONS AND RECORDS
+3.4 INSPECTIONS AND RECORDS

 Inspections of areas with a potential for BMP release are conducted under various programs.
 For example, hazardous waste storage area inspections are conducted in accordance with regulatory and permit requirements.
 Emergency response equipment used in response to RCRA emergencies is required to be inspected regularly.
-Each DOE facility is inspected by LATA Kentucky personnel monthly.
+Facilities are inspected by the designated contractor on a periodic basis pursuant to the contractor's procedure.
 Results of the inspection are recorded on a walkthrough checklist.
 Mobile industrial equipment trucks are inspected on a regular basis to help prevent releases of fuels and lubricating fluids.
 Inspection checklists are maintained at the facility/location for at least three years.

-3.6 PREVENTIVE MAINTENANCE
+3.5 PREVENTIVE MAINTENANCE

-DOE, SST, and LATA Kentucky have a small amount of equipment associated with site remediation, waste handling, and maintenance that requires a preventive maintenance program.
-Requirements also exist for a preventive maintenance program in contract requirements between the LATA Kentucky and subcontractors.
+DOE contractors have pieces of equipment associated with site remediation, deactivation, waste handling, and maintenance that require a preventive maintenance program.
+Requirements also exist for a preventive maintenance program in contract requirements between DOE contractors and subcontractors.
 Each subcontractor is contractually responsible for implementing a preventive maintenance program, if applicable, to reduce the potential for release of pollutants.

-3.7 GOOD HOUSEKEEPING
+3.6 GOOD HOUSEKEEPING

 Good housekeeping practices are essential for the maintenance of a clean and orderly working environment.
-The potential for reducing accidents and spills is greatly reduced by a clean and orderly work area for employees that ultimately reduce safety hazards and potential release of BMP pollutants.
+The potential for accidents and spills is greatly reduced by a clean and orderly work area for employees that ultimately reduces safety hazards and potential release of BMP pollutants.
 Good housekeeping practices include prompt response and cleanup of spills, leaks, and drips, and proper storage of drums, containers, and bags.
-Good housekeeping implementation for DOE facilities is included in LATA Kentucky procedures.
+Good housekeeping implementation for DOE facilities is included in DOE contractors' procedures.
 Additionally, the walkthrough checklist used in the monthly inspection of DOE facilities contains criteria for good housekeeping.
-Compliance surveillances are conducted on a nonroutine basis and, as a part of that surveillance, housekeeping is reviewed.
+Compliance surveillances are conducted on a non-routine basis and, as a part of that surveillance, housekeeping is reviewed.
 GET instructs all personnel to be aware of housekeeping and actively participate in good housekeeping measures.

-3.8 MATERIALS COMPATIBILITY
+3.7 MATERIALS COMPATIBILITY

 Procedures implementing requirements for long-term and temporary storage of hazardous waste require that waste be compatible with the container and the surrounding containers.
 To prevent mixing of incompatible materials, procedures also implement labeling requirements of containers that contain hazardous materials or hazardous waste.
 Procedures also address proper packaging of hazardous materials for transport.
 RCRA regulations establish specific prohibitions for mixing of incompatible waste.
-These prohibitions are implemented in the DOE RCRA Permit.
+These prohibitions are implemented in the Hazardous Waste Facility Permit.
 The compatibility of waste is to be determined using EPA-600/2-80-076, "A Method for Determining the Compatibility of Hazardous Wastes."
-If a spill of hazardous waste occurs, the Contingency Plan for Hazardous Waste at PGDP requires the USEC PSS to ensure that no other waste is introduced into the spill area until cleanup procedures are completed.
+If a spill of hazardous waste occurs, the Contingency Plan for Hazardous Waste at PGDP requires the PSS to ensure that no other waste is introduced into the spill area until cleanup procedures are completed.

-3.9 SECURITY
+3.8 SECURITY

-The production and most of the support facilities at PGDP are within the Controlled Access Area (CAA).
+Most of the facilities at PGDP are within the Controlled Access Area (CAA).
 The CAA is bounded by an 8-ft high, chain link security fence with three strands of barbed wire along the top of the fence.
 The public is excluded from the CAA except for special occurrences such as tours, media events, etc. This exclusion limits the possibility of accidental or malicious incidents due to public interactions with environmentally significant materials in the CAA.
 Entry into the CAA is allowed only to authorized personnel through entry portals located at various locations around the security fence and inside buildings.
-Employees, contractors, subcontractors, and visitors are required to display identification badges and go through various security screening measures when entering the CAA through the portals.
+Employees, contractors, subcontractors, and visitors are required to display identification badges.